Prostate Cancer

-Men with cancer or suspected cancer give their views about PSA screening and testing on demand.
+In this section, men with cancer or suspected prostate cancer give their views about PSA screening and testing on demand (see also our section on the PSA test for prostate cancer).

 Suggests that screening and testing should be available on a regular basis.